GreetVerduyn/05-18_RockPaperScissorsLizardSpock/README.md

   => if userChoise is undefined= undifined -> return //empty
 - create reset button(play again) + make it active
 - create text in HTML by get element <h1>
+- styling

+IMPROVEMENTS TO DO:
+- when made choice, other buttons not usable
+- lay out

 ## Nice-to-have features